-For the 2016 financial year, a distribution was made to the shareholders of Swiss Life Holding Ltd (hereinafter referred to as "Swiss Life Holding") from the capital contribution reserve instead of a dividend payment from profit.
-This amounted to CHF 356 million (CHF 11.00 per registered share) and was paid in the first half of 2017.
+For the 2014 financial year, a distribution was made to the shareholders of Swiss Life Holding Ltd (hereinafter referred to as "Swiss Life Holding") from the capital contribution reserve instead of a dividend payment from profit.
+This amounted to CHF 207 million (CHF 6.50 per registered share) and was paid in 2015.